 Counsel Through Complex Estate Planning

-an estate plan in place to protect your hard-earned wealth.
-If your estate
+estate plan in place to protect your hard-earned wealth.
+If your estate falls in the

-falls in the category of our clients whose estates have complex financial
+category of our clients whose estates have complex financial assets that

-assets that exceed millions of dollars, your estate plan may require a
+exceed millions of dollars, your estate plan may require a multifaceted

-multifaceted and intricate strategy tailored to your specific situation.
+and intricate strategy tailored to your specific situation.
+We can explore

-We can explore various tools such as asset protection, succession planning,
+various tools such as asset protection, succession planning, tax minimization,